 Disclosure of environmental performance coupled with social responsibility information is done by firms to protect investors, mitigate information asymmetry, and also as a mandatory requirement for complying with regulatory requirements.
 Focus has been on industries that are regarded as having a high propensity for pollution as they are always a subject of environmental regulations.
-Andersen and Bams [10], Tsang et al. [14], Hackston and Milne [23] as well as Prencipe [24] have documented that industry classification and size of the firm are factors that can result in potential public pressure regarding environmental concerns.
+Previous studies [10, 14, 23, 24] have documented that industry classification and size of the firm are factors that can result in potential public pressure regarding environmental concerns.